hieunh03/last/README.md

 5. Set up the database using Prisma.
 Run `npx prisma generate` and `npx prisma db push` to create the database schema.
 6. Start the development server using `npm run dev`.

+- Note:
-- Note: If you are using Local replace url in schema and run `npx prisma generate`
+    - If you are using Local replace url in schema and run `npx prisma generate`
+    - Comment socket of supabase because of no publish connection to supabase due to error
 ## Usage

 - The application fetches YouTube video data using the `fetchYoutubeVideoData` function in `pages/api/post/index.ts`.